 The Apostle John probably wrote more about love than any of the other apostles.
 I’m sure it’s a subject he often spoke on as well.
 In this first epistle, he said, This is the message you have heard from the beginning.
 We should love one another.
 Let’s read what genuine love looks like as we look at today’s verse.

 We know what real love is because Jesus gave up his life for us.
 So we also ought to give up our lives for our brothers and sisters.
 1 John 3:16

 It was John who quoted Jesus when He revealed how much our heavenly Father loves the world.

 For this is how God loved the world: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
 John 3:16

-I have written 2 devotions on this verse that you will enjoy reading.
-One is called, A Christian’s Perspective on Recent Current Events.
-The other is called, Live the Love of Christmas Every Day.
+I have written a devotion on this verse that you will enjoy reading called, The Love of Christmas.